VictorOblate/Pulse-ls/GET-STARTED.md

 ## 🎯 Next Steps

 1. **Customize Branding**
-   - Change "NewsHub" to your name
+   - Change "Pulse LS" to your name
    - Update colors in `tailwind.config.js`
    - Add your logo